top of page

 3) What About Housework?

 It is all well and good for me to recommend that you use any spare time relaxing, but if you do that, when will any housework get done?
-My recommendation is that you firstly accept that keeping your home tidy with young children is almost impossible.
-Instead, focus on keeping it clean(ish) in a way that works for your family.
+My recommendation is that you firstly accept that keeping your home tidy all of the time is almost impossible with young children.
+Instead, focus on keeping it clean enough - in a way that works for your family.
 Perhaps you will have a permanent pile of laundry that never gets folded, but maybe that suits you just fine as long as you have clean dishes.
 Wherever possible, do housework with your little one(s), wearing them if you can or getting them to help out in their own small way.
-My top tip for washing dishes is to set up a mini washing station for my son on the kitchen floor.
+My top tip for washing dishes with a toddler is to set up a mini washing station for my son on the kitchen floor.
 All it takes is a piece of Tupperware and a new sponge and he can ‘wash’ alongside me.

 4) Ask for Help